• Skip to primary navigation

 • Once done, remove the lemongrass, add the sugar, lime juice and salt to taste.

-1 stick lemongrass, 1 tbsp lime juice, 1 tsp coconut sugar, Salt
+1 stick lemongrass, 1 tablespoon lime juice, 1 teaspoon coconut sugar, Salt

 • Remove the pan from the heat and carefully pour, or ladle, the soup into a blender.